OrionTeamDLK/visitAR/README.md

 expo start
 ```

-To un the App, Scan the QR code with the Expo Phone App
+To run the App, Scan the QR code with the Expo Phone App